Los Angeles Pierce College: Pierce College Farm and Farm Center

 The Pierce College Farm covers 226 acre of the college with several units for their animals.
 The farm has a $13 million equestrian center used for agricultural students' education that offers UC transferable courses for important animal and veterinary science programs.

 In April of every year, the Foundation for Pierce College hosts Farmwalk, an outdoor festival including animals, activities, displays, games and music.
 The Farmwalk also includes face-painting, a petting-zoo and hayrides for children, all to benefit the Pierce College farm.

-The Farm Center on the corner of Victory and De Soto is a 32 acre parcel that was partnered between the Foundation for Pierce College and the McBroom family.
+The Farm Center on the corner of Victory Boulevard and De Soto Avenue is a 32 acre parcel that was partnered between the Foundation for Pierce College and the McBroom family.
 The McBroom family have invested nearly $3.5 million to operate the Farm Center which covered utility, labor, insurance, and other operational costs.
 In October the Foundation sponsored an annual Harvest Festival, featuring pumpkins grown on the Pierce farm, a 5 mi corn maze, rock climbing, games and rides for the children, a petting zoo, live music and Halloween frights for the whole family.
 In late December 2014, the Farm Center was evicted from Pierce College, and closed to the public.

 The college also serves as a Los Angeles County large animal emergency evacuation center.
 During a slew of fires in Southern California in 2007, Pierce College sheltered and fed more than 150 horses under the direction of the L.A.
 County Volunteer Equine Response team.
 The horses were taken in for free at Pierce, and a veterinarian was onsite.
 Trained volunteers from Pierce's equestrian program assisted the county rescue effort.